Eirinevjen/CRM_setup/README.md

 # CRM <a name="aboutCRM"></a>

-A CRM system in Google App Script developed by Effective Altruism Norway.
+This is a CRM system in Google App Script developed by Effective Altruism Norway.
 The goal of this CRM system is to streamline 1-1 meetings.

 1. Uses spreadsheets and documents in Google Suite